 A variety of tests are used to screen for and assist with differential diagnosis of cognitive decline.
 One of the simplest and widely used is called the Clock Drawing Test (CDT).
 In use for over 50 years, it has been a well-accepted cognitive screening tool used in subjects with various dementias and other neurological disorders.
-The test asks the subject to draw on a blank sheet of paper a clock showing 10 min after 11 (called the Command clock), then asks them to copy a pre-drawn clock showing that time (the Copy clock).
+The test asks the subject to draw on a blank sheet of paper a clock showing 10 minutes after 11 (called the Command clock), then asks them to copy a pre-drawn clock showing that time (the Copy clock).

 As a simple paper and pencil test, the CDT is quick and easy to administer, non-invasive and inexpensive, yet provides valuable clinical and diagnostic information.
-It has been shown to be useful as a screening tool to differentiate normal elderly individuals from those with cognitive impairment, and has been effective in helping to diagnose dementias, such as Alzheimer's disease, Parkinson's disease, and other conditions (Freedman et al. 1994; Grande et al. 2013).
+It has been shown to be useful as a screening tool to differentiate normal elderly individuals from those with cognitive impairment, and has been effective in helping to diagnose dementias, such as Alzheimer's disease, Parkinson's disease, and other conditions (Freedman et al, 1994, Grande et al, 2013).
+The CDT is often used by neuropsychologists, neurologists and primary care physicians as part of a general screening for cognitive change (Strub et al, 1985).